The Seven Rabbinic Commandments

 The cube, as a geometric shape, readily shows these attributes:

 Six things of equal size, for example circles or apples, exactly fit around a seventh circle (in the center) of the same size.
 So, if you draw a circle of any particular size, you can draw exactly six circles of the same size around that central circle, no more and no less (if you want them all to touch).
 This idea relates to the concept that the seventh is actually at the center and is the focus of the other six.
+This is the essence of the Sabbath where we rest while connecting to our labors of the other six days.

 The connecting of the six attributes at the center of the shape fundamentally reveals the nature of seven.
-It is used for connection.
+It is used for a restful connection.
 This leads naturally to the meaning of ‘seventy’ which is an elevated connection.

 Nothing can exist in the physical world without these seven attributes, nothing.